PROLAPSE OF THE TEAR GLAND OF THE THIRD EYELID

 - Inflammation or swelling as the stitches dissolve.

 - Inadequate tightening of the tissue gap may lead to recurrence of the cherry eye.

 - Failure of the stitches to hold and associated discomfort.
 Loose stitches could injure the eye depending on the type of suture used.

 Sometimes both surgical techniques are used in the same eye to achieve a good replacement.
-Harmful complications from Cherry Eye surgery are unusual but recurrence of the cherry eye is common.
+Harmful complications from Cherry Eye surgery are unusual but recurrence of the cherry eye can happen.
 If a Cherry Eye recurs it is important to let your veterinarian know so that a second surgery either with your normal veterinarian or with an ophthalmology specialist can be planned.
 An owner should expect some postoperative swelling after Cherry Eye repair but this should resolve and the eye should be comfortable and normal in appearance after about a week.
 If the eye appears suddenly painful or unusual in appearance, it is important that it be rechecked as soon as possible.